finos/legend-studio/.changeset/gold-shirts-switch.md

 '@finos/legend-studio': patch
 ---

-Display databases and classes from dependency projects in the source options dropdown in the mapping editor.
+Display `database tables/views` and `classes` from dependency projects in the source selector dropdown in the mapping editor.